ltrapaga/lauras-employee-tracker/README.md

 ## Description

-  Employee Tracker is a command-line application created to manage a company's employee database, using Node.js, Inquirer, and MySQL.
+  Employee Tracker is a command-line application created to manage a company's employee database using Node.js, Inquirer, and MySQL.

 ## Table of Contents